-Transit centers will play an important role in all of the proposed routes, described in the next section.
+Transit centers will play an important role in proposed improvements, as described in the next section.
 Unlike the typical bus stop, transit centers should offer multiple amenities, be more visible than the typical stop, and draw in transit users.
 Several designated stops will have parking for motor vehicles, known as park and ride centers.
 This will encourage intermodal travel.
 Mobility for the elderly, disabled, or those with children should be provided, such ample seating, curb ramps, and a comfortable environment, surrounded by street art and shade.

-left.
-"Folly Trolly" route
+left: "Folly Trolly" route